Leon Trotsky

 The Character "Snowball" in George Orwell's novella, Animal Farm, is clearly based on Trotsky.
 In Orwell's Nineteen Eighty-Four, the Party's archenemy, Emmanuel Goldstein, resembles Trotsky.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Leon Trotsky" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Leon Trotsky" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools